29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/ring-edp/ring-brainstorm.typ

   ]
 )
 == Wrist/Elbow Mechanism
-//Lobster Ball (2142R) or 6201A
-Another possibility for a ring intake is a claw and wrist mechanism, which utilises a claw - made using polycarb pincers and a motor - in conjunction with a series of motors on pivots to create a robotic arm mechanism, which can pick up a ring and lift it up to various heights.
-This can allow you to pick up rings from the front of the robot and place them directly onto a mogo or a wall stake.
+Another possibility for a ring intake is a claw and wrist mechanism, which utilises a claw - made using polycarb pincers and pistons - in conjunction with a series of motors on pivots to create a robotic arm mechanism, which can pick up a ring and lift it up to various heights and positions and also flip the ring stack held upside down.
+This solution can allow you to pick up to 2 rings in front of the robot and place them directly onto a mogo or a wall stake using various preprogrammed stakes.
 If tuned properly, this can be made consistent.
+However, this solution creates a very difficult programming task.
 In addition, this mech requires at least 2-3 motors, which is *at least* 11W out of the power budget.
 Whilst the ring mechanism is *important*, this is a high cost compared to other solutions, which can do the same job for fewer motors.
+A good example of this solution implementation is #link("https://www.youtube.com/watch?v=n-SY6KoDmmI")[6310A's first bot of the season].
 \
-Initial analysis of wrist style solution
+Initial analysis of wrist style solution:
 #figure(image("./imgs/1stStageIntakeFlexWheel.png", height: 250pt), caption: [Wrist Mech Sketch])
 //However, the VEX clamp struggles to initially grab the ring but has decent grip once held
 #components.pro-con(